The Dashboard has encountered an exception!

 devtmpfs 1.8G 0 1.8G 0% /dev tmpfs 1.9G 4.0K 1.9G 1% /dev/shm tmpfs 1.9G 65M 1.8G 4% /run tmpfs 1.9G 0 1.9G 0% /sys/fs/cgroup /dev/mapper/fedora-root 50G 50G 20K 100% / tmpfs 1.9G 32K 1.9G 1% /tmp /dev/sdd1 1.8T 68M 1.7T 1% /var/hda/files/drives/2TB /dev/sdc 1.4T 689G 617G 53% /var/hda/files/drives/drive2 /dev/sdb 1.8T 388G 1.4T 23% /var/hda/files/drives/drive1 /dev/sda1 477M 101M 347M 23% /boot /dev/sde 1.8T 342G 1.4T 20% /var/hda/files/drives/drive3 /dev/mapper/fedora-home 244G 186M 244G 1% /home none 4.0M 0 4.0M 0% /var/spool/greyhole/mem tmpfs 370M 0 370M 0% /run/user/1000

-#3 Updated by cpg almost 5 years ago
+#3 Updated by cpg about 5 years ago

 - Status changed from Assigned to Feedback